superlinear-ai/poetry-cookiecutter/README.md

 Starting development in My Package is as easy as cloning the repository with `git clone git@github.com:radix-ai/my-package`, opening the cloned repository in [VS Code](https://code.visualstudio.com/) and running <kbd>Ctrl/⌘</kbd> + <kbd>⇧</kbd> + <kbd>P</kbd> → _Remote-Containers: Reopen in Container_ with VS Code's [Remote-Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) to start a [Dev Container](https://code.visualstudio.com/docs/remote/containers).

-Alternatively, you can start a Dev Container with [GitHub Codespaces](https://github.com/features/codespaces) in your browser by going to [My Package](https://github.com/radix-ai/my-package), clicking on _Code_, and selecting _Create codespace_.
+Alternatively, you can start a Dev Container with [GitHub Codespaces](https://github.com/features/codespaces) in your browser by going to [My Package](https://github.com/radix-ai/my-package), clicking on _Code_, then _Codespaces_, and selecting _Create codespace_.

 ## 🎁 Features